-- If either Medical Group or the referral facility determines that you do not satisfy its respective criteria for a transplant, we will only cover Services you receive before that determination is made. - Company, Participating Hospitals, Medical Group, and Participating Providers are not responsible for finding, furnishing, or ensuring the availability of an organ, tissue, or bone marrow donor. - In accord with our guidelines for Services for living transplant donors, we provide or pay for certain donation-related Services for a donor, or an individual identified by Medical Group as a potential donor, even if the donor is not a Member.
+- If either Medical Group or the referral facility determines that you do not satisfy its respective criteria for a transplant, we will only cover Services you receive before that determination is made. - Company, In-Network Facilities, Medical Group, and In-Network Providers are not responsible for finding, furnishing, or ensuring the availability of an organ, tissue, or bone marrow donor. - In accord with our guidelines for Services for living transplant donors, we provide or pay for certain donation-related Services for a donor, or an individual identified by Medical Group as a potential donor, even if the donor is not a Member.
 These Services must be directly related to a covered transplant for you.
-Our criteria for donor Services are available by calling Member Services. - We may pay certain expenses that we preauthorize in accord with our travel and lodging guidelines.
+Our criteria for donor Services are available by calling Customer Service. - We may pay certain expenses that we have given prior authorization for in accord with our travel and lodging guidelines.
 Your transplant coordinator can provide information about covered expenses.